LLNL/shroud/docs/declarations.rst

     See example :ref:`callback1 <example_callback1>`.

 ``void (*incr)()``
-    Adding the *external* attribute will allow any function to be passed.
+    Adding the *funptr* attribute will allow any function to be passed.
-    In C this is accomplished by using a cast.
+    In C this is accomplished by using a cast in the wrapped library.
-    See example :ref:`callback1c <example_callback1c>`.

 The *intent* and *value* attributes may be used on arguments of the function pointer.